8th April, 2026

 6. Future Demolition & Modifications

-Remember, your design risk review does not need to cover every construction hazard.
-Focus on those that are specific, unusual or complex hazards associated with the project and its design.
+Your design risk review does not need to cover every construction hazard.
+Focus on specific, unusual, or complex hazards associated with the project and its design.

 Taking on the role of the principal designer?
 You have extra duties under CDM!
 Read our free CDM duty holder guide for principal designers to get the facts.